cosmos/interchain-security/docs/docs/adrs/adr-0XX-conditional-clients.md

 For example, an attacker could get `$15.000.000` worth of ATOM, which would give them around `1%` voting power on the Cosmos Hub (at the time of this writing).
 On a consumer chain, this voting power could be amplified depending on the other validators that opt in.
 However, by having the right [power shaping](https://cosmos.github.io/interchain-security/features/power-shaping) settings, the voting power of validators can be capped.
-This means that even if the attacker manages to double sign without getting slashed, it doesn't benefit from this attack.
+This means that even if the attacker manages to double sign without getting slashed, as long as they don't have 1/3+ of the voting power, they cannot benefit from the attack.
 Moreover, the attacker might lose due to other factors, such as [token toxicity](https://forum.cosmos.network/t/enabling-opt-in-and-mesh-security-with-fraud-votes/10901).

 ### Implementation